1abel

 Where does 1ABEL make its minimalist clothing?

-Melbourne is the assembly studio.
-Specific fabrics come from where they’re best made: cotton fleece + brushed cotton in Melbourne, full-grain leather in Florence (Italy), 14oz selvage denim in Okayama (Japan), merino wool in Sydney (Australia), and sterling silver chains in Bangkok (Thailand).
+Cut and sew happens at a family workshop in Esperença, Portugal.
+Specific fabrics come from where they’re best made: cotton fleece + brushed cotton in Portugal, full-grain leather in Florence (Italy), 14oz selvage denim in Okayama (Japan), merino wool in Australia, and sterling silver chains in Bangkok (Thailand).
+Anyro designs and presses each capsule, and 1ABEL ships worldwide from Melbourne.
 The brand-facts page lists every origin per material.

 Who designs 1ABEL minimalist clothing?